averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ```

 ![2024 01 18 22H09 26](/assets/images/auth-series-5/2024-01-18_22h09_26.png)

 We decorated our controller with **Authorize** attribute and **AuthorizeForScopes** attribute.
-The **AuthorizeForScopes** attribute will make sure that our controller will have additional checking
+The **AuthorizeForScopes** attribute will make sure that our controller will have additional checks in place.
-mechanism.
 It will check whether or not the authorized user has the **Access.Read** & **Access.Write** scopes we defined earlier.
 This attribute will read the scope list from our **appsettings.json -> TodoApi:Scopes**.

-The next thing is, we also inject the **IDownstreamApi** interface.
-This interface has few helper methods for us
-to call an api like **HttpClient** instance does.
-The difference is, we don't need to care about caching or setting the access token to the
-authorization header like we did in **HttpClient**.
+Next we need to inject the **IDownstreamApi** interface.
+This interface has few helper methods for us to call an api like **HttpClient** instance does.
+The difference is, we don't need to care about caching or setting the access token to the authorization header like we did in **HttpClient**.

 The methods exposed by **IDownstreamApi** are also clear.
-Like GetForUserAsync, PostForUserAsync etc. If you are building
-machine-to-machine apps, we need to use something like GetForAppAsync, PostForAppAsync etc instead.
+Like GetForUserAsync, PostForUserAsync etc. If you are building machine-to-machine apps, we need to use something like GetForAppAsync, PostForAppAsync etc instead.

 ![2024 01 18 22H10 15](/assets/images/auth-series-5/2024-01-18_22h10_15.png)